 General Spina Bifida Care:

-- Dr. Levey and nurse practitioner Susan Demetrides have office hours outside of MDSBC to provide general medical consultation for individuals with spina bifida or related conditions.
+- Dr. Sarah Korth and team members have office hours outside of MDSBC to provide general medical consultation for individuals with spina bifida or related conditions.
 New patients to the Spina Bifida Center are evaluated first by these providers before being referred to MDSBC.

 - The Keelty Center staff have developed expertise in managing incontinence due to a wide variety of conditions.
 Evaluation and management of urinary and bowel incontinence is offered through this clinic.
 We are developing an interdisciplinary approach that includes nursing, behavioral psychology and occupational therapy.
 Continence Clinic appointments are usually available the first and third Fridays of the month.

 - We offer medical consultation regarding management of chronic wounds and decubitus ulcers for individuals with spina bifida and related conditions, as well as for any child with a chronic wound.